Hornby, Richmondshire

-Hornby is a small village and civil parish located about 4 mi north-west of Bedale.
-It is part of the non-metropolitan district of Richmondshire in the shire county of North Yorkshire, England.
+Hornby is a small village and civil parish located about 4 mi north-west of Bedale in the county of North Yorkshire, England.

 Etymology

 The name of the village is first attested in the Domesday Book of 1086 as Hornebi and Horneby.
 It derives from the Old Norse personal name Horni and the word bý ('farm').
 Thus the name once meant 'farm belonging to Horni'.

 Governance

 Hornby is part of the electoral ward of Hornby Castle.
 This ward stretches north to Brough with St. Giles, with a total population of 1,766.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.